halwala/my-project/README.md

 This file demonstrates the usage of the `Car` class by creating instances of the class and calling its methods.
 It also includes a `drive_car` function that simulates driving a car for a given number of miles and updates the odometer reading accordingly.

-## Usage

-To run the project, you need to have Python installed on your system.
-Then, navigate to the project directory in your terminal or command prompt and run the `program.py` file:

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 Additionally, you can open issues for bug reports or feature requests.